silviaolinger/Module9-Challange/README.md

 ![](./images/readmeinjs.png)

-*** Readme file pushed to git repository***
+***Readme file pushed to git repository***
 ![](./images/ReadmeRepository.png)

 ## Questions

-My Github profile is (https://Github.com/test)
-If you have additional question about this project, please send an email at test
+My Github profile is (https://Github.com/silviaolinger) If you have additional question about this project, please send an email at sil@sil.com

 ## License
- The project is licensed with mit, details can be found at (https://choosealicense.com/licenses/mit/)
+ The project is licensed with isc, details can be found at (https://choosealicense.com/licenses/isc/)